altaga/DeStatistics-Hedera/README.md

 # Hedera EVM Interface:

-La interfaz EVM de hedera es una forma sencilla que los usuarios puedan acceder a todas las funciones de DeStatistics con wallets como Metamask.
+The Hedera EVM interface is a simple way for users to access all of DeStatistics' features with wallets like Metamask.

 ## Signature Verification:

-- Cuando el usuario quiere interaccionar con nuestro AI Agent DeSmond, este tiene que realizar una firma para confirmar que es una wallet valida.
+- When the user wants to interact with our AI Agent DeSmond, he has to make a signature to confirm that it is a valid wallet.

     <img src="./images/interact1.png">

-- Por el momento aunque pedimos una firma, este servicio de monetizara en el futuro costando 1 centavo de dollar por Query.
+- For now, although we require a signature, this service will be monetized in the future, costing 1 cent per query.

 ## Donations:

-- Ademas de la compensacion de DES tokens que realizamos mediante nuestro AI Agent, tambien promovemos que los usuarios realicen donaciones de Hbar a los uploaders.
+- In addition to the DES token compensation we provide through our AI Agent, we also encourage users to donate Hbar to uploaders.

     <img src="./images/donation1.png">

-- Ademas todas las donaciones son gestionadas mediante nuestro smart contract en Hedera Mainnet y estas de muestran en el perfil del Uploader en cada Database.
+- Additionally, all donations are managed through our smart contract on Hedera Mainnet and are displayed in the Uploader profile in each Database.

     <img src="./images/donation2.png">

 ---